ZX Spectrum cassette tapes database

 Additionally we always need donations to help with development, hosting, bandwidth and purchasing tapes :)

-How does it work ? (non techie, basic terms)
+How does it work ? (non technical, basic terms)

 The Spectrum Tape